 Develop Your Leadership Goals By Understanding Daily Failure

-As a leader, you need to add failure into your daily leadership development goals because the fact is that you are failing every day.
-You need to fully understand how you are on an icy slope, and become failure conscious.
+As a leader, you need to add failure to your daily leadership development goals because the fact is that you are failing every day.
+You need to fully understand how you are on an icy slope and become failure conscious.

 Great leaders seem to attract success, but that is only how it appears from the outside.
 If you are on the inside, it looks like your leader spends all day putting out fires.

 From the inside, a great leader is hit with failure several times a day, and the only way they succeed so well is because they recognize those failures and act on them.

 A great leader understands their failure to ensure they don’t slide down the slippery slope.